 Colorado offers a host of incentives for entrepreneurs and businesses of all sizes.

-Please visit the Colorado Office of Economic Development and International Trade's (OEDIT) webpage OEDIT.colorado.gov for additional programs and more detailed information.
+Please visit the Colorado Office of Economic Development and International Trade's (OEDIT) webpage OEDIT.colorado.gov for additional programs and detailed information.
 If you feel your business might qualify for any of these incentives, please contact Region 9.
-Additional business resources can be found at Southwest Colorado Disaster Assistance

-Local government and community organizations can offer incentives such as fee waivers, expedited land use review and approval, actual cash payments, grant sponsorship, etc. Region 9 can serve as a resource.
+Local government and community organizations can offer incentives such as fee waivers, expedited land use review and approval, actual cash payments, grant administrator sponsorship, etc. Region 9 can connect your business to available resources.

 Local Government Incentives in an Enterprise Zone